9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 The `!` pattern above is simple to use, but it is not always sufficient to ensure that our data is evaluated.
-For a more complete approach, see [the section called \"Separating algorithm from evaluation\"](24-concurrent-and-multicore-programming.org::*Separating algorithm from evaluation) below.
+For a more complete approach, see [the section called "Separating algorithm from evaluation"](24-concurrent-and-multicore-programming.org::*Separating algorithm from evaluation) below.

 ### Chan is unbounded